AliiMahmoud/Cloud-DevOps/infrastructure-as-code-challenges/2- Create the network infrastructure of a diagram/readme.md

 ## About The Challenge

 > You have been tasked with creating the required Infrastructure-as-code scripts for a new cloud environment in AWS.
-The Lead Solutions Architect for the project sends you the following diagram <br>
+The Lead Solutions Architect for the project sends you the following diagram <br><br>
 ![diagram](./Diagram.png)